Steve Earle: 2000–present

 On April 26, 2025, Earle was invited by Vince Gill to become a member of the Grand Ole Opry.

+In 2025 Earle was featured on Wake Up America on Willie Nile's The Great Yellow Light album.

 Earle makes a cameo appearance in the 12th episode of the second season of the Peacock mystery series Poker Face as a truck driver.

 The Steve Earle Show

 The Steve Earle Show (formerly known as The Revolution Starts Now) was a weekly radio show on the Air America Radio network hosted by Earle.
 It highlighted some of Earle's favorite artists, blending in-studio performances with liberal political talk and commentary.
 The show aired Sundays on some Air America affiliates from 10 to 11 pm ET.
 The show last aired on June 10, 2007, and that was a rebroadcast of a past episode.
 Earle subsequently started DJing on a show on Sirius Satellite Radio called Hardcore Troubadour.

 Personal life

 Steve Earle has been married seven times, including twice to the same woman.
 He married Sandra "Sandy" Henderson in Houston at the age of 18, and left her to move to Nashville a year later.
 There, he met and married his second wife, Cynthia Dunn.
 Earle married his third wife, Carol-Ann Hunter, who was the mother of their son, singer-songwriter Justin Townes Earle (1982–2020).

 Next, he married Lou-Anne Gill (with whom he had a second son, Ian Dublin Earle, in January 1987).
 In December 1987, a groupie, Theresa Baker, claimed her daughter (Jessica Montana Baker) was fathered by Earle, though the initial DNA test was inconclusive and Earle did not submit to a second.
 His fifth wife was Teresa Ensenat, an A&R executive for Geffen Records at the time.
 He then married Lou-Anne Gill a second time, and finally, in 2005, he married singer-songwriter Allison Moorer, with whom he had a third son, John Henry Earle, in April 2010.
 John Henry was diagnosed with autism before age two.
 (In March 2014, Earle announced that Moorer and he had separated.
 Earle has primary custody of John Henry during the school year and then tours in the summer.
 In an interview with The Guardian, Earle said about John Henry, "I know why I get up in the morning now: to figure out a way to make sure he's going to be all right when I’m gone.
 That's my job.
 That's what I do.")

-In 1993, Earle was arrested for possession of heroin, and in 1994, for cocaine and weapons possession.
+In 1993, Earle was arrested for possession of heroin, and in 1994 for cocaine and weapons possession.
 A judge sentenced him to a year in jail after he admitted possession and failed to appear in court.
 He was released from jail after serving 60 days of his sentence.
 He then completed an outpatient drug-treatment program at the Cedarwood Center in Hendersonville, Tennessee.
 As a recovering heroin addict, Earle has used his experiences in his songwriting.

 Earle's sister, Stacey Earle, is also a musician and songwriter.